Nikon d3500 vs Nikon d5600 comparison:

 Conversely, the Nikon D3500 lacks connections for external microphones and headphones.

-Pentax K-S2 or Pentax K-3 are DSLR cameras in the same price range that have connectivity for an external microphone.
+Pentax K-S2 or Pentax K-3 are DSLR cameras in the same price range with connectivity for an external microphone.

 The D5600 also comes with a Mono speaker and a stereo microphone.